stanford-cs324/winter2022/lectures/introduction.md

 equivalent (except when $$T = 1$$) to sampling from the annealed distribution over length $$L$$ sequences.

 **Conditional generation**.
-More generally, we can perform conditional generation by specifying some a prefix sequence $$x_{1:i}$$ (called a **prompt**) and sampling the rest $$x_{i+1:L}$$ (called the **completion**).
+More generally, we can perform conditional generation by specifying some prefix sequence $$x_{1:i}$$ (called a **prompt**) and sampling the rest $$x_{i+1:L}$$ (called the **completion**).
 For example, generating with $$T=0$$ produces